-The Catapult dashboard is the UI we send benchmark results to for monitoring and visualization.
+The Catapult dashboard is the UI for monitoring and visualizing benchmark results.
 The dashboard is maintained by the Chrome team.
 This a short guide on how to find and use the results of your benchmarks in the dashboard.

 Be sure to sign into your google.com account or else Fuchsia data will be hidden.

 The login button is in the top right corner of the screen.

 The dashboard displays a list of search boxes.
 The placeholder names are relics from the days when Chrome infrastructure was still using BuildBot.
 Since they are not relevant to Fuchsia infrastructure, Fuchsia data is mapped to these fields with the following scheme:

 Test suite== the name of the benchmark suite.

 Bot== A Fuchsia LUCI builder that has run the benchmark at least once.